DXAB-TV

-DXAB-TV channel 21, was the regional relay station of Philippine sports television network ABS-CBN Sports and Action (S+A), a fully owned subsidiary of AMCARA Broadcasting Network.
-Its studio and transmitter are located at the ABS-CBN Broadcast Complex, Broadcast Ave., Shrine Hills, Matina, Davao City, Davao del Sur Province.
+DXAB-TV channel 21, was the regional relay station of DWAC-TV, a fully owned subsidiary of AMCARA Broadcasting Network.
+Its studio and transmitter are located at the ABS-CBN Broadcast Complex, Broadcast Ave., Shrine Hills, Matina, Davao City.

 On May 5, 2020, S+A Davao went off-air, due to cease and desist order from the National Telecommunications Commission, together with ABS-CBN and MOR after its legislative franchise expired on May 4.